rowidanagah/URL-Shortening-Service/README.md

   - One for storing information about the URL mappings
   - And one for the user’s data who created the short link.

+> For now we only focus on the __Link__ Table only.

 ## Basic System Design and Algorithm..

 we are solving here is, how to generate a short and unique key for a given URL, the question can be simplified like this – given a URL, how can we find hash function F that maps URL to a short alias:
 `F(URL) = alias`
-and satisfies following condition:s
+and satisfies following conditions:

-Each URL can only be mapped to a unique alias
+- Each URL can only be mapped to a unique alias
-Each alias can be mapped back to a unique URL easily The second condition is the core as in the run time, the system should look up by alias and redirect to the corresponding URL quickly.
+- Each alias can be mapped back to a unique URL easily
+- The second condition is the core as in the run time, the system should look up by alias and redirect to the corresponding URL quickly.